 SIEM solutions are a crucial part of log management and comprehensive security.
-For businesses looking to add to or upgrade their solutions, here is the best SIEM tools list for 2020.
+For businesses looking to add to or upgrade their solutions, here is the best SIEM tools list on the market.

 Security information and event management, or SIEM, provides insights into a corporate IT environment through functions like log management and security information management.
 Just about every business can benefit from the comprehensive security features that only the best SIEM software can offer.
 When you’re choosing a SIEM tool, look for features like compliance reporting, threat detection, historical log analysis, a user-friendly dashboard, and sophisticated analytics capabilities.

 To help you choose the ideal SIEM solutions for your business, I run through quite a few of the best SIEM tools in market today.
 I start with my favorite options, products that balance affordability with full features: SolarWinds Security Event Manager and Threat Monitor.
 Check these out for great log management and strong security.
 Beyond these, there’s a crowded playing field — so I’m here to share the basics of what you need to know about an array of the best SIEM tools.
 With that being said, here are my picks for top SIEM products.
 Jump ahead: